How to Write a Request for Proposal for Web Content Management

 In a recent webinar, I discussed what goes into putting together an RFP, some best practices, and what anyone can do to make the process go more smoothly.
 But there’s one truth we should probably get out of the way: No one likes RFPs.
 The vendors don’t like them.
 The customers don’t like them.
 In fact, if there’s a way to avoid going to RFP, that’s probably what you should do.
 If not, read on.

 Before you begin writing your RFP

 - Put together a Preparation Committee.
-Most organizations will have RFP Review Committees but they overlook at the preperation part.
+Most organizations will have RFP Review Committees but they overlook at the preparation part.
 This causes other business units within your organization to interject requirements and request right when you are ready to send it out.
 Get them involved early, make them a part of the requirements gathering

 - Start brainstorming on what you actually need.
 We all want to get the most technology and features for our money but take the time understand the needs of your business.
 The reasons behind why a certain feature is requested.
-THis will help you focus your RFP on what your business actually needs and not everything under the CMS sun.
+This will help you focus your RFP on what your business actually needs and not everything under the CMS sun.

 - Know what you can afford.
 If you know you only have enough funds for a bicycle, there is no point in test driving a Mercedes.

 - Do initial research of vendors, watch some demos.
 This will both help you and the vendor save some time and efforts.
 Seeing initial demos of vendors will help clarify the needs of the organization and create a relationship between the two parties.
 This process will also allow you eliminate some vendors (that may not be the right fit) right off the bet.
 Again, saving you and the vendor time and money.

 Don’t pull questions directly from a template.
 Most RFP templates are written by vendors, for the benefits of the vendor.
 Not the customer.
 You can use the questions in a template as a starting point, and as a way to learn how questions might stack the odds in a vendor’s favor.
 But you should always consider how to rephrase them in a way that speaks to your specific needs.